-Electric power can be transmitted or distributed either by overhead system or by underground cable.
-Cables are mainly designed as per requirement.
-Power cables are mainly used for power transmission and distribution purpose.
+Electric power can be transmitted or distributed either by overhead transmission systems or by underground cables.
+Cables are mainly designed for a specific requirement.
+Power cables are mainly used for power transmission and distribution purposes.
 It is an assembly of one or more individually insulated electrical conductors, usually held together with an overall sheath.
 The assembly is used for transmission and distribution of electrical power.

-For mining, we give extra mechanical strength to cable with double armouring.
-For wind power plant customers generally require flexible and UV protected cable with mechanical tough sheath so we design as per their requirement.
-The underground cables have several advantages such as less liable to damage through storms, lightning, low maintenance cost, less chances of faults, smaller voltage drop and better general appearance.
+For mining, we give extra mechanical strength to cable with double armoring.
+For wind power plant customers generally, require flexible and UV protected cable with the mechanical tough sheath so we design as per their requirement.
+The underground cables have several advantages such as less liable to damage through storms, lightning, low maintenance cost, a lower chance of faults, a smaller voltage drop, and a better general appearance.

 Rating of Power Cable